bearium/SYSC3303-Group-7/README.txt

 All Diagrams are located in the 'doc' folder

 BREAKDOWN OF RESPONSIBILITIES for Iteration 3
+Dillon Claremont - Update Scheduler to detect and handle error scenarios (elevator stuck/ door stuck).
+				 - If an elevator is stuck between floors, it is set as "out of service" and not assigned any more trips.
+				 	- Any pending trips that have not been started yet by this elevator is then reassigned.
+				 - If an elevator door open/close is interrupted, the scheduler resends the door open/close event to the elevator.
-Dillon Claremont - Update Scheduler to detect and handle error scenarios (elevator stuck/ door stuck) Thomas Bryk - Update FloorSubsystem to allow faults (elevator stuck/ door stuck) to be encoded in input file Jacob Martin - Update ElevatorSubsystem to handle faults (elevator stuck/ door stuck) received from FloorSubsystem Mustafa Abdulmajeed - Update Request system to support the above mentioned error scenarios.
-GUI planning + prototyping Gordon Macdonald - GUI planning
+Thomas Bryk - Update FloorSubsystem to allow faults (elevator stuck/ door stuck) to be encoded in input file
+			- The input file can have trips encoded with 'Motor' and 'Door' faults
+				- 'Motor': simulates an elevator stuck between floors
+				- 'Door': simulates a door open/close interruption Jacob Martin - Update ElevatorSubsystem to handle faults (elevator stuck/ door stuck) received from FloorSubsystem
+			 - Handles both 'Motor' and 'Door' scenarios Mustafa Abdulmajeed - Update Request system to support the above mentioned error scenarios.
+					- GUI planning + prototyping
+Gordon Macdonald - GUI planning

 BREAKDOWN OF RESPONSIBILITIES for Iteration 2